Descriptions of the Technology Laboratories

 Students have the opportunity to explore the basic concepts and techniques associated with studying the ultra structure of biological specimens using the CVGS Hitachi N3400 scanning electron microscope.
 Digital technology is used to produce prints from specimen micrographs.
 Student specimen micrographs are digitally captured and archived on the SEM web server.
 Students produce digitally enhanced inkjet prints of the images.

-High-Speed Photography Laboratory
+Scientific Photography Laboratory

 Students learn how to digitally capture images and use Photoshop to produce master images of objects or phenomena that occur at high speeds – things that the human eye normally cannot see.
 They use electronic sound, light, or contact triggers to trip electronic flash units that freeze the action, or they may use strobe photography for analyzing phenomena over a longer period of time.

 In the biotechnology lab, students learn research protocols for culturing microorganisms and isolating DNA, RNA and proteins.
 Techniques for DNA extraction, restriction analysis, PCR and transformations will be explored.
-Microbiology labs include analysis of water, food and microorganism characteristics while learning the proper safety techniques.

 Nuclear Science Laboratory